 Did you know you can make five or six-figure income with jobs that don’t require a degree?

-If you don’t have a degree, and you don’t see yourself going back to college, then don’t limit yourself to just any penny job.
+I know it’s good to have a degree.
+But if you don’t have one, and you don’t see yourself going back to college, then don’t limit yourself to just any job.

 You have so many great choices.